grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 # Using AWS CloudWatch in Grafana

-Grafana ships with built in support for CloudWatch.
-You just have to add it as a data source and you will be ready to build dashboards or use explore with CloudWatch metrics and CloudWatch logs.
+Grafana ships with built-in support for CloudWatch.
+Add it as a data source, then you are ready to build dashboards or use Explore with CloudWatch metrics and CloudWatch logs.

 ## Adding the data source